orsenthil/senthil.learntosolveit.com-deploy/posts/2007/01/29/fun-quote-and-guru-movie.md

 .. title: fun quote and Guru movie
 .. slug: fun-quote-and-guru-movie
 .. date: 2007-01-29 03:52:00
-.. tags:
+.. tags: movies, quotes, gcc, emacs, gdb
-.. category: General
+.. category: Reviews
-.. description:
-.. categories: General
-.. wp-status: publish
+.. description: A reflection on watching the movie Guru for the second time and appreciating the philosophical arguments about capitalism.

 *I'd crawl over an acre of 'Visual This++' and 'Integrated Development That' to *get to gcc, Emacs, and gdb.
 Thank you.*